digris/doc-openbroadcast-platform/source/application/library/index.rst

 * **User name**: The name of the user who created the release profile.
 * **Creation date**: The date the release profile was created.

-To play the release, move the cursor over the Cover art and click on the 'Play' icon.
+To play the tracks on the release, move the cursor over the Cover art and click on the 'Play' icon.

 .. figure:: img/release-list-card-play.png